 Yes, without standardized test scores, consideration for the University's honors program will still be given.

 Future Applicant - Entering SMU in 2023 and Beyond

 Will SMU consider going to test-optional in future years?

-At this time, the policy is only temporary and applies to students who apply to start in the Spring or Fall of 2021.
+At this time, the policy is only temporary and applies to students who apply to start in the Spring 2022, Fall 2022 or Spring 2023.

-This policy was approved only for students starting in the Fall or Spring of 2021.
-If a gap year is desired, apply for admission under the current test-optional policy for the 2020-2021 admission cycle and, if admitted, request a gap year.
+This policy was approved for students starting in Spring 2022, Fall 2022 or Spring 2023.
+If a gap year is desired, apply for admission under the current test-optional policy and, if admitted, request a gap year.

 How will you review the second semester of my junior year?

 This is a challenging, uncertain time and SMU will continue to provide a truly holistic review of your application.
 It is the hope that all applicants will stay actively engaged in their academics to prepare for future academic success as well as for standardized testing.